michalk-k/Home-Assistant-TimscaleDB/docs/index.md

 Thanks to time stored as a range type (BTW another powerful PostgreSQL feature), it’s very easy to match particular records depending on measurement time.

-I made a helper function that calculates the cost of the energy at certain time.
+I made a helper function that calculates the cost of the energy at certain time:

 ```sql
 CREATE OR REPLACE FUNCTION ltss_energy.calculate_cost